andres20980/copilot-workspace-user-manual/getting-started.md

    the Codespace are synced back to the workspace.
 This allows you to use VS Code/Codespaces as a companion experience for making larger edits, debugging, etc.

-1. __Learn about ad-hoc tasks__ by visiting the [Ad-hoc Tasks](adhoc-tasks.md) page.
+1. __Learn about ad-hoc tasks__ by visiting the [Tareas Ad-hoc](adhoc-tasks.md) page.
 Ad-hoc tasks are tasks that you define yourself, without the context of an issue or pull request.
-You can start an ad-hoc task from the Copilot Workspace dashboard, or from the repository page on GitHub.com.
+Puedes iniciar una tarea ad-hoc desde el panel de Copilot Workspace o desde la página del repositorio en GitHub.com.